pse-ecn/pose-sensitive-embedding/README.md

-# Pose Sensitive Embedding for Person Re-Identification
+# Pose Sensitive Embedding for Person Re-Identification (PSE)

 In this repository, we provide the code used for our paper **A Pose-Sensitive Embedding for Person Re-Identification with Expanded Cross Neighborhood Re-Ranking**.

 This includes our training and prediction framework as well as the used neural network architectures and dataset readers.
-The code for our [Expanded Cross Neighborhood Re-Ranking]() is located in a separate repository.
+The code for our [Expanded Cross Neighborhood Re-Ranking]()(TODO add link) is located in a separate repository.
 This training framework is based on [Google's Tensorflow](https://www.tensorflow.org/) and the original network architectures (Resnet and Inception-v4) are inspired by the implementations provided in the [Tensorflow Models repository](https://github.com/tensorflow/models/tree/master/research/slim).
 All code is written in Python3 and was used with Tensorflow 1.3.

 If you find our work helpful in your research, please cite:

 ```
 M. Saquib Sarfraz, Arne Schumann, Andreas Eberle, Ranier Stiefelhagen,
 "A Pose Sensitive Embedding for Person Re-Identification with Exapanded Cross Neighborhood Re-Ranking",
 arxiv 2017
 ```